justin-vanwinkle/fgauna12.github.io/_posts/2017-3-6-RavenLessonsLearnedPart1.markdown

 GET api/birds/{id}
 ```

-If `{id}` is `birds/1`, the Web API router won't be able to find the matching controller action.
+If ID is `birds/1`, the Web API router won't be able to find the matching controller action.

 Your first instinct might be try to use `int` or `Guid` IDs in your raven documents.
 But resist this urge.
 There's a simpler way.
-Just change the convention for the `/` portion of the Raven IDs.
+Just change the convention for the identity separator.

 ```
 documentStore.Conventions.IdentityPartsSeparator = "-";